hwelsters/chatgpt-mwp-performance-prediction/v2 (extracted equations, json)/ROADMAP.md

 - [] ML models using JSON output as features.
 5 cross fold.
 Natural split
 - [] BERT tagging
 - [] Second ML models JSON + BERT tags
+- [] Iteratively improve prompt, if it gets it wrong, ask ChatGPT for what prompt to ask it.
+Repeat.
+If it is correct, keep the prompt.
+- [] Check Sympy answer vs ChatGPT answer
+- []

 INTERESTING THINGS:
 - [] Now that we're using JSON instead, we can also... check the accuracy of the equations!